sequentech/documentation/docs/general/guides/communications/communications.md

 The next screen shows a preview of the configuration you have selected, by replacing the template variables, and showing the chosen filter configuration.
 This allows you to review the configuration before sending the messages.
+This modal also informs you of the number of recipients of the message you will be sending.
 If you want to modify the message, click on the `Edit`button at the right to go back to the previous screen.
 If everything is OK, click on the button at the bottom `Confirm and send the messages`.
 The modal will close and a green box will confirm the messages were successfully sent.